Arkaeriit/reflet/assembler/README.md

 ## Compilation and installation

-Driver Helper is written in [Nelua](https://nelua.io).
+The Reflet assember is written in [Nelua](https://nelua.io).
 But as everyone might not have the Nelua compiler install, I included the generated C file in this repository.

 Running `make` will compile the C file.
 To compile from the nelua file, run `make full_compilation`.